marekk33/Wordpress/README.md

 ![Screenshot_6](https://user-images.githubusercontent.com/105982073/169696111-3d41bad5-88c2-4872-82fa-9bebea06a1ec.png)
 ![Screenshot_7](https://user-images.githubusercontent.com/105982073/169696118-404d5b5d-d740-4d8c-bd27-2244b8c3fc62.png)

 First, let's take a look at our database.
-Select **admin** from the MySQL module You are now in the main phpmyAdmin dashboard which is a database management tool.
-In it, we will create a database that will work with wordpress
+Select **admin** from the MySQL module.
+You are now in the main phpmyAdmin dashboard which is a database management tool.
+In it, we will create a database for WordPress.
 Go to the database tab and then in the database name field enter the name of your database (**Wordpress** is given here) and then click **create**.

 ![Screenshot_8](https://user-images.githubusercontent.com/105982073/169697304-81265d53-58ba-493e-8f6f-c67531c9de9c.png)

 Once we have the database in place, we need to take care of the files on the server.
-Go to the XAMPP folder (Where you saved the path before installing) ---> **htdocs** and create a folder for wordpress files.
+Go to the XAMPP folder (Where you saved the path before installing) ---> **htdocs** and create a folder for WordPress files.

 ![Screenshot_9](https://user-images.githubusercontent.com/105982073/169699965-c4bfa458-0c5e-4953-97ec-50a9b882d6da.png)

-Now we are ready to install our wordpress.
+Now we are ready to install our WordPress.
 Go to the XAMPP panel and click **Admin** from the Apache module.
 A browser opens with a welcome text from XAMPP.
-In the browser address, change the address from **localhost:dashborad/** to **localhost:your_file_name/**.
+In the browser address, change the address from **localhost:dashboard/** to **localhost:your_file_name/**.

 ![Screenshot_10](https://user-images.githubusercontent.com/105982073/169700349-e8b76173-9d7d-4b8b-bbc5-c0974386b10c.png)

-We are currently in the wordpress installer, so we are starting the installation.
+We are currently in the WordPress installer, so we are starting the installation.
 Click **Start** and move on next.

 Now we need to provide the database connection details:
-- Database name: **we put there the name of the previously created table**
+- Database name: **we put there the name of the previously created table** (We type wordpress)
 - User name: **root**
 - Password: **none**
 - Database server address: **localhost**